 Approach organisations directly and show your enthusiasm for their area of work and the relevant experience and skills that you can bring.

-Work experience which helps you develop the skillset needed for the role is particularly valuable.
+Any work experience which helps you develop the skillset needed for the role is particularly valuable.
 This includes:

 - undertaking research, data analytics and report writing